 Through the Federal Emergency Management Agency's (FEMA) National Hurricane Program, the Corps and FEMA work with the National Oceanic and Atmospheric Administration (NOAA) to conduct hurricane evacuation studies with the ultimate goal of helping local communities understand their evacuation timeline.
-The Philadelphia District is undertaking a multi-year project to update the New Jersey Hurricane Evacuation Study (HES); partnering with NJ Office of Emergency Management (NJ OEM), NJ Department of Transportation (NJ DOT), and all of the storm surge-affected counties.
-In FY19, the Philadelphia District will complete Evacuation Zone Delineations and begin the Transportation Study.
+The Philadelphia District is undertaking a multi-year project to update the New Jersey Hurricane Evacuation Study (HES); partnering with NJ Office of Emergency Management (NJ OEM), NJ Department of Transportation

+(NJ DOT), and all of the storm surge-affected counties.
+In FY20, the Philadelphia District will complete the Transportation Analysis and produce the Hurricane Evacuation Study Report.